filipemes/AsynchronousCommunicationExercise/README.md

 # Asynchronous Communication Exercise

 In this exercise I implemented a Simple Hospital Triage Process using asynchronous messages.
-The aim of this exercise was simulate a hospital triage process, when a patient arrives to triage process, it gives a priority and forwards it to central process.
-The Central process enqueue it with the respective priority, the queue is always sorted by priority.
-The health provider processes will attend patients through Central process.
+The aim of this exercise was simulating a hospital triage process, when a patient arrives to the triage process, it gives priority and forwards it to the central process.
+The Central process enqueues it with the respective priority, the queue is always sorted by priority.
+The health provider processes will attend the patients through Central process.

 ## How to test